civicrm/civicrm-asset-plugin/README.md

       "exclude-dir": [".git"]
     },

-    ## Customize the specific list of assets for "web/libraries/civicrm/core",
+    ## Customize the specific list of assets for "web/libraries/civicrm/core"
-    ## replacing the inclusion-list and exclusion-list.
+    ## by replacing the inclusion-list and exclusion-list.
     "assets:core": {
       "include": ["js/**", "css/**", "ang/**", "templates/**.png", "templates/**.jpg"],
       "exclude-dir": [".git", "/CRM"]
     },

-    ## Customize the specific list of assets for "web/libraries/civicrm/packages",
+    ## Customize the specific list of assets for "web/libraries/civicrm/packages"
-    ## adding to the inclusion-list and exclusion-list.
+    ## by adding to the inclusion-list and exclusion-list.
     "assets:packages": {
-      "+include": ["**.jpeg],
+      "+include": ["**.jpeg"],
       "+exclude-dir": ["_ORIGINAL_"]
     }
   }